 We also agreed to try to organize an international race between France and Holland in the city of Beaune - France at their local track.
 René Nicolas, a friend of Alain, would organize the event.
 Later on, René would become one of my best friends and is the THE PIONEER / Father of French BMX.

 I received an official letter from the NBA, telling that the NBA had affiliated with the J.BMX. - Japan BMX federation.
-Ernie Alexander had been installed vice-president in this capacity, he would coordinate events in Japan.
-Five trips were plant to Japan even bringing American riders to this country to promote the sport of BMX.
+Ernie Alexander had been installed as vice-president and in this capacity, he would coordinate events in Japan.
+Five trips were plant to Japan and Ernie would bring American riders to this country to promote the sport of BMX.

 March 23rd., NBL and NBA started the IBMF.